 12 In 2020, the NCUA received 417 grant applications requesting $3.9 million in funding.
 The agency awarded approximately $1.6 million in technical assistance and minority depository institution mentoring grants to 156 credit unions.
 The NCUA also approved $2.25 million in loans to nine credit unions.

-17 Please see the following: U.S. Government Accountability Office, GGD-99-91 “Enhancing Oversight of Internet Banking” (July 1999) (opens new window), Office of Inspector General, OIG-20-07, “Audit of the NCUA's Examination and Oversight Authority over Credit Union Service Organizations and Vendors” www.ncua.gov/files/audit-reports/oig-audit-cusos-vendors-2020.pdf (opens new window).
-Annual Reports of the Financial Stability Oversight Council 2015, 2016, 2017, 2018, available at (opens new window).
-See U.S. Government Accountability Office, GAO-04-91, “Financial Condition Has Improved, but Opportunities Exist to Enhance Oversight and Share Insurance Management” (October 2003) (opens new window).
+17 (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , Office of Inspector General, OIG-20-07, “Audit of the NCUA's Examination and Oversight Authority over Credit Union Service Organizations and Vendors” www.ncua.gov/files/audit-reports/oig-audit-cusos-vendors-2020.pdf (opens new window).
+Annual Reports of the Financial Stability Oversight Council 2015, 2016, 2017, 2018, available at (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
+See U.S. Government Accountability Office, GAO-04-91, “Financial Condition Has Improved, but Opportunities Exist to Enhance Oversight and Share Insurance Management” (October 2003) (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .

 18 Office of Inspector General, OIG-20-07, “Audit of the NCUA’s Examination and Oversight Authority over Credit Union Service Organizations and Vendors” www.ncua.gov/files/audit-reports/oig-audit-cusos-vendors-2020.pdf (opens new window) (See page 14).